5 Tips to Avoid Cybercriminals

 - Use your cellular data network through your eSim.

-- If it is necessary to use a public network, use a VPN.
+- If it is necessary to use a public network, use a VPN (Virtual Private Network).
 It reduces the risks of cyberattacks.

 - Use two-factor authentication, which is usually available on your cell phone.